poanetwork/hbbft/tests/README.md

 ## VirtualNet

 Core of most tests is the `net::VirtualNet` struct, which simulates a network of nodes all running an instance of a distributed algorithm.
-Messages sent by these nodes are queued by the network.
-Every time the network is "cranked", a buffered message is delivered to its destination node and processed.
+Messages sent by these nodes are queued by the network and dispatched each time the network is advancing one iteration, commonly referred to as being "cranked".
+Each time the network is cranked, a buffered message is delivered to its destination node and processed.

 Virtual networks can also host an adversary that can affect faulty nodes (which are tracked automatically) or reorder queued messages.